 With its spectacular terrain, Charlevoix can be explored from many points of view: from the top of the mountain, to the mighty river, or at the heart of its charming villages.
 The beauty of the landscapes, friendly atmosphere and multitude of cultural attractions are just part of the undeniable appeal that draws visitors to the region.
-With outdoor activities, agritourism, cruises, artisan workshops and more, Charlevoix reveals itself through its many natural and cultural treasures.
+With outdoor activities, agritourism, cruises, artisan workshops and more, Charlevoix reveals itself through its many natural and cultural treasures, not to mention its diverse range of accommodations.

 This summer, explore the Charlevoix region on two or four wheels and make your way across magnificent and diverse landscapes.
-While the St. Lawrence Route and the Mountain Road are great places to start, there are also many other great options for surprising discoveries and astonishing circuits.
-Take the Trade Route to learn more about the know-how and talent that abounds in the region.
-The Motorcycle tour, which combines curves and valleys, will delight bikers looking to rev up their engines.
+While the St. Lawrence Route and the Mountain Road are great places to start, you’ll also make lots of surprising discoveries around Baie-Saint-Paul, Baie-Sainte-Catherine and in the intriguing island municipality of Isle-aux-Coudres.
+Take the Art Trade Route to learn more about the know-how and talent that abounds in the region.
 Then there’s of course the Flavour Trail, which promises to delight both your eyes and taste buds!

-Charlevoix owes its relief to the impact of a meteorite that hit the area more than 400 million years ago.
-Since then, the area has continued to forge its character, offering the extraordinary vistas we know today.
+Charlevoix owes its unique terrain to the impact of a meteorite that hit the area more than 400 million years ago.
+Since then, the Crater and Tides sector has continued to forge its character, offering the extraordinary vistas we know today.
 You can see the remains of this collision – a 54 km crater and its central peak – at Mont des Éboulements.
-Take the opportunity to visit the village of the same name, which is home to an agri-tourism farm, a charming chocolate factory and a traditional mill.
-And if you feel the pull of the tides, head to Sainte-Irénée to marvel at the long banks, or to Saint-Joseph-de-la-Rive, where you’ll find a charming maritime museum.
+And if you feel the pull of the tides, head to Saint-Irénée to marvel at the long banks, or to Saint-Joseph-de-la-Rive, where you’ll find a charming maritime museum and a great view of Isle-aux-Coudres.

 Consult the